Post-war Britain (1945–1979): Harold Macmillan (1957–1963)

-Eden resigned in the wake of the Suez Crisis, and his Chancellor of the Exchequer, Harold Macmillan succeeded him as Prime Minister on 10 January.
+Eden resigned in the wake of the Suez Crisis, and his Chancellor of the Exchequer, Harold Macmillan succeeded him as prime minister on 10 January.
 He brought the economic concerns of the exchequer into the premiership, but his approach to the economy was to seek high employment; whereas his treasury ministers argued that to support the Bretton Woods system's requirement on the pound sterling would require strict control of the money base, and hence a rise in unemployment.
 Their advice was rejected and in January 1958, all the Treasury ministers resigned.
 Macmillan brushed aside this incident as 'a little local difficulty'.

 Macmillan wanted the new National Incomes Commission to institute controls on income as part of his growth without inflation policy; it failed when the trade unions boycotted it.

 One of Macmillan's more noteworthy actions was the end of conscription.
 National Service ended gradually from 1957; in November 1960 the last men entered service.
-With British youth no longer subject to military service and with postwar rationing and reconstruction ended, the stage was set for the social uprisings of the 1960s to commence.
+With British youth no longer subject to military service and with post-war rationing and reconstruction ended, the stage was set for the social uprisings of the 1960s to commence.

 Macmillan took close control of foreign policy.
 He worked to narrow the post-Suez rift with the US, where his wartime friendship with Dwight D. Eisenhower was useful, and the two had a pleasant conference in Bermuda as early as March 1957.
 The amiable relationship continued with President John F. Kennedy after 1960.
 Macmillan also saw the value of a rapprochement with Continental Europe and sought entry to the Common Market.
-In terms of the Empire, Macmillan continued decolonisation, his Wind of Change speech in February 1960 indicating his policy.
+In terms of the Empire, Macmillan continued decolonisation, his Wind of Change (speech) in February 1960 indicating his policy.
 Ghana and Malaya were granted independence in 1957, Nigeria in 1960 and Kenya in 1963.
 However, in the Middle East Macmillan ensured Britain remained a force — intervening over Iraq in 1958 (14 July Revolution) and 1960 and becoming involved in Oman.
 Immigrants from the Commonwealth flocked to England after the British Government posted invitations in the British West Indies, for Workers to come to England to "help the mother Country".